 carpooling: from social discomfort to social opportunities

-Individual project, 20 ECT | VIDEO
+Individual project, final bachelor project, 14 weeks part-time | VIDEO

 Carpooling is an environmentally friendly and highly social trend.
-To address the barrier of communicating with relative strangers, I designed Wally – a shape-changing mirror.
+To address the barrier of communicating with strangers, I designed Wally – a shape-changing mirror.

 exercising: do you do it? & do you do it right?

-Team project, 10 ECT | VIDEO
+Team project, bachelor, 14 weeks part-time | VIDEO

 Patients with lower back pain tend to lack the coordination and motivation necessary to rehabilitate.
 Mirrorcle is an exercise mirror, designed in collaboration with prof. dr. Annick Timmermans from Universiteit Hasselt.
 The exercise mirror tracks the body position using a Kinect and projects feedback by projecting light behind a one-way mirror.
 This concept was designed by another design team.
 When our team enrolled, our challenge was to make the design elegant and portable, to further develop the concept and to promote it to an innovation contest.

-persuasive interface design for rehabilitation
+human-machine interface design

-enhancing user-interface of a multifunctional agricultural machine
+challenging the perceived complexity of a high-tech agricultural machine

 The Diverto-QS100 (a multifunctional agricultural machine) challenged the perceived complexity of the Human-Machine Interface (HMI) among its' potential users.
 My job was to design an explanation of the HMI to convince customers of the current design, and to propose a new design for the right-hand armrest.